redcoff/C-C-mini-programs/README.md

-# C/C++ Guess the number
+# Guess the number
-Guess the number minigame written in C/C++ as a step in my learning curve of the beautiful programming language.
+Guess the number minigame written in C as a step in my beautiful programming language learning curve.